 Our village is called SAN DONATO IN COLLINA, and sits on top of a hill in the heart of Chianti Colli Fiorentini, about 12 km south from the center of Florence.
 Because of its location, close enough but far enough from the city, it has become a very desirable residential area around the city.

-It has a community center, 2 small grocery shops, (one of which bakes bread twice daily and has fresh ricotta, and the other one which also makes cappuccino), a newspapers shop which also sells fresh veggies and fruit, a post office, a village clothing shop, a butcher’s shop, a church, a very old fashion (very inexpensive!) mechanic, and the postman’s farm, informally open to young visitors.
+It has a community center, 2 small grocery shops, (one of which bakes bread twice daily and has fresh ricotta, and the other one which also makes cappuccino), a mini-market with fresh vegetables and fruit, a convenience store, a superb butcher’s shop, a church, a very old fashion and inexpensive mechanic, and the postman’s farm, informally open to young visitors.

 From the village, there are numerous hikes that you can take to explore our romantic countryside.
 We have a book in the apartment that illustrates all marked hikes in Tuscany, which you are welcome to consult, as any other book in our library.